romeric/PostMesh/README.md

 [Cython]:       http://www.cython.org
 [NumPy]:        http://www.numpy.org

-Installing these dependencies on a linux distribution is straight-forward.
-For building OpenCascade on Debian based systems, [here](https://github.com/jmwright/pythonocc_oce_setup) is an automated shell script.
-Note that the default location for `Eigen` and `OpenCascade` headers and libraries (under Linux and macOS) are `/usr/local/include/eigen/`, `/usr/local/include/oce/` and `/usr/local/lib` respectively.
+Installing these dependencies on unix based systems is straight-forward.
+For building OpenCascade on Debian based systems, do `apt-get install liboce-*`and on macOS `brew install oce`.
+Note that, the default location for `Eigen` and `OpenCascade` headers and libraries (under Linux and macOS) are `/usr/local/include/eigen/`, `/usr/local/include/oce/` and `/usr/local/lib`, respectively.

 ## Installation
+Both C++ and Python bindings are distributed through this repository.
 To build PostMesh shared library for C++ API, you typically do

     git clone https://github.com/romeric/PostMesh
     cd PostMesh